-Risk awareness, mitigation, and management are all integral parts of strong cybersecurity and business performance in the modern business climate.
+Risk awareness, mitigation, and management are integral to solid cybersecurity and business performance in the modern business climate.

-To achieve that high level of proficiency in risk management, organizations need a holistic, active approach that supports risk-informed decision-making at every level to succeed at risk management.
-This is where integrated risk management comes into play.
+Organizations need an active approach that supports risk-informed decision-making at every level to succeed at risk management.
+This is where integrated risk management comes into action.

-The term integrated risk management (IRM), first coined by Gartner in 2017, refers to the set of practices and processes that give your organization a single, consolidated view of risks.
-This visibility helps to establish a common “risk language” so that executives can understand how various risks interact with each other, and unify risk management practices.
+The term “integrated risk management” (IRM), first coined by research group Gartner in 2017, refers to the set of practices and processes that gives your organization a single, consolidated view of all its risks.
+This visibility helps establish a common “risk language” so executives can understand how various risks interact, and then management can unify risk management practices.

 Integrated risk management is often confused with governance, risk, and compliance (GRC).
-GRC has been around for many years, while IRM is a newer paradigm.
-IRM provides a more effective way to manage business strategy across the whole enterprise, especially in today’s rapidly evolving cybersecurity landscape.
+GRC has been around for many years; IRM is a newer paradigm.
+IRM provides a more effective way to manage business strategy across the entire enterprise, especially in today’s rapidly evolving cybersecurity landscape.
 GRC, as the name implies, is more geared toward addressing compliance risks.

 This article explores integrated risk management and its benefits.
-It also compares IRM and GRC, so organizations can understand the differences and make better decisions concerning risk management and risk mitigation.
+It contrasts IRM and GRC, so organizations can understand the differences and make better risk management and mitigation decisions.

 What Are the Benefits of Integrated Risk Management?

-When a business adopts an integrated risk management strategy rather than a purely compliance-based strategy, it can create a more realistic and complete picture of the risk landscape.
-That enhances the company’s risk identification and management capabilities.
+When a business pursues integrated risk management instead of a purely compliance-based strategy, it can develop a more realistic and complete picture of the risk landscape.
+That greater visibility enhances the company’s risk identification and management capabilities.

 Executives can also improve their understanding of risk linkages and dependencies.
-That is, they can better see how one type of risk (say, operational) might affect cybersecurity, business performance, and stakeholder relationships.
+For example, they can better see how one type of risk (say, operational) might affect cybersecurity, business performance, and stakeholder relationships.

-IRM is an enterprise-wide endeavor; it involves both IT and the business.
-That allows executive leaders to evaluate risks in the broader context of the organization’s objectives and business strategy.
+IRM is an enterprise-wide endeavor; it involves IT, other management functions, and the operating business units.
+These connections allow management to evaluate risks in the broader context of the organization’s objectives and business strategy.

-An IRM-driven strategy can also improve risk communication and collaboration, and let senior executives allocate appropriate resources and responses to deal with threats and minimize harm.
+An IRM-driven strategy can also improve risk communication and collaboration, so that senior executives allocate appropriate resources and responses to deal with threats and minimize harm.

-Integrated risk management software also plays a vital role in helping to create a risk-aware culture across the organization.
-Risk managers and business leaders can improve risk awareness and create an ecosystem where risk is interconnected with the business strategy.
-Better technology allows you to see how risks might affect various parts of the business, so you can then show the business operating teams how they should respond in kind.
+Integrated risk management software plays a vital role in helping to create a risk-aware culture across the organization, because that software can communicate what the risks are, clearly and precisely, for all employees.
+Better technology allows you to see how risks might affect various parts of the business.

 GRC Tools and Integrated Risk Management Framework

-GRC and integrated risk management do address similar areas of cybersecurity.
-They just take different approaches and differ in scope.
+GRC and integrated risk management address similar areas of cybersecurity; they just differ in scope and take different approaches.
 IRM is driven by business strategy and objectives, whereas GRC is driven much more by compliance obligations.

-GRC solutions are modular and focus primarily on checking off boxes for compliance-related activities.
-Moreover, GRC teams often operate in independent silos.
+GRC solutions are modular and focus primarily on running through a checklist for compliance-related activities.
+Plus, GRC teams often operate in independent silos.

-That approach might have sufficed in the past, but it’s no longer fit for purpose given the proliferation of digital technology and tools.
-Those things have created more risks for organizations, which can manifest in more ways.
-That’s why information security leaders now consider an IRM strategy so vital in today’s cybersecurity landscape.
+That approach might have sufficed in the past, but it’s no longer fit for purpose given the proliferation of digital technology.
+Online tools have created more risks for organizations, which can manifest in more ways.
+Hence information security leaders now consider an IRM strategy vital in today’s cybersecurity landscape.

 Key Capabilities and Attributes of IRM Solutions

-Since integration risk management is enterprise-wide and affects the organization’s cybersecurity posture and decision-making, IRM solutions must have several capabilities.
-These include:
+Since integrated risk management is enterprise-wide and affects the organization’s cybersecurity posture and decision-making, IRM solutions need several capabilities.

 Enterprise Risk Management

-The tool must leverage standardized risk assessment methodologies and frameworks to bring consistency to an organization’s assessment, prioritization, management, and control of risks.
+The tool must leverage standard risk assessment methodologies and frameworks to bring consistency to an organization’s assessment, prioritization, management, and control of risks.

 It must support the creation of robust compliance policies, assessments, and procedures to build a strong compliance culture.